 To ensure visitor safety during the major restoration work, Mariposa Grove closed in July 2015 for a temporary period.
-Throughout the closure, trail and habitat crews have been transforming the grove, by pulling out pavement, planting native flora, and building new trails and boardwalks.
-Volunteers and youth program participants have played a role, too, by helping with activities such as removing social trails or collecting seeds for future planting.
-Not far from the grove, a construction crew created a new arrival plaza at the South Entrance, where visitors will be able to park, get an introduction to the sequoias, and take a shuttle up to the trees.
+Throughout the closure, trail and habitat crews transformed the grove by pulling out pavement, planting native flora, and building new trails and boardwalks.
+Volunteers and youth program participants played a role, too, by helping with activities such as removing social trails or collecting seeds for future planting.
+Not far from the grove, a construction crew created a new arrival plaza at the South Entrance, where visitors can now park, get an introduction to the sequoias, and take a shuttle up to the trees.

 Key elements of the restoration include:

 - Removing asphalt from the original parking lot and roadways, and transforming formerly paved areas into sustainable pedestrian trails and healthy sequoia habitat